 - In the original Knights of the Old Republic, you can rise all the way up in the gladiatorial ladder on Taris, eventually, defeating and killing the undefeated champion who killed every challenger in the last decades, so that nobody dares to challenge him any more.

 - The Ravager is the undisputed champion of the arena in Jade Empire... he gets a lot of hype, and it's all freaking justified.
 The bastard is the second/third hardest fight in the game.

-- In The Elder Scrolls IV: Oblivion, in a similar subplot, you can defeat the Gray Prince, the undefeated Grand Champion of Cyrodiil Arena.
-However, there is also a subquest that allows you to kill him without any fight and claim the title...
+- In Oblivion's "Imperial Arena" faction questline, you can engage in a series of Gladiator Subquests, working your way up the ranks against stronger and stronger competition.
+At the end, you must defeat the Gray Prince, the undefeated Grand Champion of the Arena.
+(However, there is also a sidequest that allows you to kill him without any fight and claim the title, Subverting the trope...)

 - The Gear fighting champion Rico in Xenogears.